Skip to content

 Patient

-Healthcare professionals can be granted or denied a read-write access to all eMedication documents, through their GLN or their HPD groups.
+Healthcare professionals (HCPs) can be granted or denied a read-write access to all eMedication documents, through their GLN or their HPD groups.
+For more information on how to specify these rules, see the eMedication service APPC document page.

-Assistant cannot be directly targeted by an access rule.
-Access rules are evaluated against the assistant’s responsible person’s GLN or HPD groups.
-This behavior cannot be modified.
+Healthcare professional assistants cannot be directly targeted by APPC access rules.
+Access rights of HCP assistants is determined by evaluating the assistant’s responsible person’s GLN and HPD groups.

 Under discussions